onealmond/hacking-lab/google-ctf-2019/dialtone/writeup.md

-Decompile the program with Ghida, we learned that
+Decompile the program with Ghidra, we learned that

 * it return SUCCEED if result of function `r` is greater than 0, other wise FAILED.